BHoM/documentation/docs/Contributing/Editing-the-documentation.md

 # Editing the documentation

+This documentation is simply a set of Markdown documents.
+The markdown documents are then automatically mapped to a web page every time a Push to the main branch of the [documentation repository](https://github.com/BHoM/documentation) is done.
+See below for technical details on how this is achieved.

+In order to edit the documentation, you just need to:

+1. Clone the [documentation repository](https://github.com/BHoM/documentation) on your machine
+1. Navigate to the `docs` folder, and edit a markdown file or add new markdown files.
+You can also group markdown files in folders, see below.

 ## The enhanced markdown
-This documentation is set as a simple set of Markdown documents, which are then transformed into a proper web page thanks to [mkdocs](https://www.mkdocs.org/) every time a Push to this repository is done.

-This markdown is effectively enhanced thanks to mkdocs.
-You also can embed:
+The documentation markdown can incorporate non-markdown content.
+You can embed:

 - HTML blocks
 - Latex/Mathjax, e.g. $f(x) = x^2$ (enclose the formula between single `$` for inline and double `$$` for block).

 ## Using a text editor to edit the documentation

 We recommend using either Visual Studio Code or Markdown Monster to edit the documentation.

 With Visual Studio Code you can [preview the markdown](https://code.visualstudio.com/docs/languages/markdown#_dynamic-previews-and-preview-locking) while editing.

 ## Adding pages
 If you want to add a page, just add an new markdown document.